microsoft/BitBLAS/README.md

 ## Latest News

-- 04/19/2024 ✨: We are excited to announce that BitBLAS, a high-performance library for mixed-precision DNN model deployment, is now open source and available to the public!
-- 04/30/2024 🚀🚀: BitBLAS now supports FP8 TensorCore (E5M2/E4M3 * E4M3/E5M2), providing more combinations beyond the three available in cuBLAS!
+- 07/11/2024 ✨: Ladder is published and presented in OSDI'24.
+Please find [Ladder paper and presentation](https://www.usenix.org/conference/osdi24/presentation/wang-lei) if you are interested in the technical details of BitBLAS.
+- 06/25/2024 🚀🚀: BitBLAS has been integrated into [GPTQModel](https://github.com/ModelCloud/GPTQModel)!
+You can now use BitBLAS as a backend in GPTQ.
 - 05/04/2024 🚀🚀: We’ve added integration examples for the 1.58-bit model!
 Check out the files under integration/BitNet.
-- 06/25/2024 🚀🚀: BitBLAS has been integrated into GPTQModel!
-You can now use BitBLAS as a backend in GPTQ.
+- 04/30/2024 🚀🚀: BitBLAS now supports FP8 TensorCore (E5M2/E4M3 * E4M3/E5M2), providing more combinations beyond the three available in cuBLAS!
+- 04/19/2024 ✨: We are excited to announce that BitBLAS, a high-performance library for mixed-precision DNN model deployment, is now open source and available to the public!

 ## Integration Example of FasterTransformer with BitBLAS
 ![FasterTransformer Integration](images/gif/FasterTransformer.gif)